scottvr/phart/README.md

 switches meant for phart from any switches meant for the script it is loading by an extra `--`, like so:

-`phart --charset unicode  --style bbox --style minimal  --hpad 1 --binary-tree --node-spacing 1 --layer-spacing 4  --vpad 0  --edge-anchors ports --bboxes deostroll/collatz.py -- 3`
+`phart --charset unicode --style minimal  --hpad 1 --binary-tree --node-spacing 1 --layer-spacing 4  --vpad 0  --edge-anchors ports --bboxes deostroll/collatz.py -- 3`